whitequark/git-pages-cli/README.md

 317716dee4379c167e8b5ce9df38eb880e043e5a842d160fe8d5bb408ee0c191
 ```

-To upload a site from a git repository available on the internet (`--password` may be omitted if the repository is allowlisted via DNS):
+To publish a site from a git repository available on the internet (`--password` may be omitted if the repository is allowlisted via DNS):

 ```console
 $ git-pages-cli https://example.org --upload-git https://codeberg.org/username/example.org.git
 $ git-pages-cli https://example.org --password xyz --upload-git https://codeberg.org/username/example.org.git
 ```

-To upload a site from a directory on your machine:
+To publish a site from a directory on your machine:

 ```console
 $ git-pages-cli https://example.org --password xyz --upload-dir site-contents